You’re not listening well enough

 - Using facilitated meeting practices that can encourage organisational cultural change

-- Offering workshops on exercises that encourage active listening
+- Offering workshops on exercises that encourage listening with intent

 - Playing structured games that are designed to gain deeper insights into your organisation, how to meet your goals and who your customers and clients are (including what they are looking for)